Malaysia's Serba Dinamik says KPMG quits as auditor after being sued

 KPMG did not immediately reply to an emailed request for comment.

-In May, Serba said KPMG had raised concerns about not being able to verify contracts and transactions worth 3.5 billion ringgit (US$840.74 million) with 11 customers.
+In May, Serba said KPMG had raised concerns about not being able to verify contracts and transactions worth RM3.5 billion (US$840.74 million) with 11 customers.